Rasbandit/JS-Toy-Problems/README.md

 // Step 1: Clarify - Understand the question

-// Step 2: Create sample data
+// Step 2: Create multiple sample data

-// Step 3: Solve Sample Data
+// Step 3: Solve your Sample Data

-// Step 4: Function Signature
+// Step 4: Break down the problem into its smallest pieces and how you solve the mini the problems.

-// Step 5: List code constructs
+// Step 5: Pseudo Code

-// Step 6: Pseudo Code
+// Step 6: Code

-// Step 7: Solve

 ## Broken Problems